matt70iu/gifts_den_v1/README.md

 ### Newsletter

 We already have a newsletter sign up form set up on our store's homepage.
-As we drive traffic to our site, initially through our budgeted PPC campagn and later, through our growing organic search results, we can send out a monthly or as the store gorws, even a weekty newsletter to let our subscribers know about any special offers and seals, and drive even more traffic to the site.
+As we drive traffic to our site, initially through our budgeted PPC campagn and later, through our growing organic search results, we can send out a monthly or as the store gorws, even a weekty newsletter to let our subscribers know about any special offers and deals, and drive even more traffic to the site.

 ### Facebook page (mockup)